 Try this at your own risk.
 If any damage happens to your Moto X 2014 then neither do I nor the CM developers will be held liable for that.
 If you have no idea about this stuff then I strongly recommend you stop right at this point.
 Any simple mistake can severely damage your phone.
 Although there are least chances that your phone will get damaged still I recommend to read, follow and implement every step correctly without any mistake.

-This Android 6.0 Marshmallow based Cyanogenmod 13 custom ROM is compatible only with Moto X 2nd Generation (2014).
+This CM 13 custom ROM is only for Moto X 2nd Generation (2014).
 Do not flash this on any other device as it may cause permanent damage or even brick your phone.
-So its better to confirm the device first and then proceed.
+So it’s better to confirm the device first and then proceed.

-- Charge your Moto X at least upto 60% as lack of battery can increase the chances of interruption during the flashing process.
+- Charge your Moto X at least up to 60% as a lack of battery can increase the chances of interruption during the flashing process.

-- You must unlock bootloader of your Moto X 2014 before proceeding ahead.
-Refer our guide to unlock bootloader of any Motorola smartphone.
+- You must unlock the bootloader of your Moto X 2014 before proceeding ahead.
+Refer to our guide to unlock the bootloader of any Motorola smartphone.

-- Make sure that your is Moto X 2014 is rooted.
-Also a custom recovery like Clockworkmod (CWM) or TWRP must be installed before flashing the ROM.
-Refer our guide to root and install TWRP recovery on Moto X 2014.
+- Make sure that your Moto X 2014 is rooted.
+Also, a custom recovery like CWM or TWRP must be installed before flashing the ROM.
+Refer to our guide to root and install TWRP recovery on Moto X 2014.

 Step 1: Download both the package files on your computer.
 Do not extract these zip files.

-Step 2: Then connect your Moto X to PC using original USB data cable and transfer both the files on your phones internal memory.
+Step 2: Then connect your Moto X to PC using the original USB data cable and transfer both the files on your phone’s internal memory.

 Step 5: As soon as you hit the power button your phone will boot into TWRP recovery mode.

-As you enter the recovery mode, the first thing you need to do is take a complete nandroid backup.
-Refer our detailed article for taking complete Nandroid backup/restore:
+As you enter the recovery mode, the first thing you need to do is take a complete Nandroid backup.
+Refer to our detailed article for taking complete Nandroid backup/restore: